mov-ebx/username-checker/README.md

     </a>
 </div>

+## List of supported websites

+- Instagram
+- Twitter
+- Chess.com
+- Replit
+- Roblox
+- GitHub

+There is also support for adding your own checkers by supplying an endpoint.
+It's still primative, however if we reach 7 stars, I'll update it.

 ## Star goals

 5 :star: - Adding multi-threading

+7 :star: - More advanced custom checkers

 10 :star: - Improve speeds

 ## How do you use the checkers?

-While you can use each checker indivdually in the [checkers directory](src/checkers/), the easiest way to use the checkers, is by using the launcher.
+While you can use each checker individually in the [checkers directory](src/checkers/), the easiest way to use the checkers, is by using the launcher.
 The launcher is available in the [Releases](https://github.com/mov-ebx/username-checker/releases/latest) tab.

 All you need is Python installed and the necessary [requirements](src/requirements.txt).
 I wrote the scripts in Python 3.10.6, so I'd recommend you [install that version](https://www.python.org/downloads/release/python-3106/).
 However, later versions should work too.